The search for small association schemes with noncyclotomic eigenvalues: Rank SITAwIMs

 \subsection{Type 5S}

 \\

-If $(A,\mathbf{B})$ is a symmetric rank $5$ SITAwIM with noncyclotomic eigenvalues, there are two possibilities for the action of the Galois group $G =Gal(K/\mathbb{Q})$ of the splitting field $K$ on the rows of the character table $P$.
-This action will either be $3$-transitive or $4$-transitive.
-We begin with the $4$-transitive case.
+If $(A,\mathbf{B})$ is a symmetric rank $5$ SITAwIM with noncyclotomic eigenvalues, the action of the Galois group $G =Gal(K/\mathbb{Q})$ of the splitting field $K$ on the irreducible characters of $A$ will either be $3$- or $4$-point transitive.
+We begin with the $4$-point transitive case.